billthefarmer/blog/blog/content/post/pi-hole-cloudflare-setup.md

 2018.4.6.
 I have that version on soak test as third DNS choice in Pi-hole, so it may take a while to fail if it is going to.

+After about a week I made cloudflared the default choice.
+After a while there started to be problems with missing images in web sites and having to refresh the browser to get a web site to load.

+### DNSCrypt

+Next I tried [DNSCrypt][15].
+After following the installation instructions for Pi-hole, I tried this for a while.
+I got the same sort of symptoms as cloudflared above.
+It does periodically write an interesting list of DNS resolvers and response times to the syslog.

+### Unbound

+So I tried [unbound][16].
+This gives a recursive DNS resolver and works very well.
+It has now been running as the default DNS choice for Pi-hole for several days without problems.

  [1]: https://pi-hole.net
  [2]: https://www.raspberrypi.org/downloads/raspbian
  [3]: https://github.com/pi-hole/pi-hole/#one-step-automated-install